greatest-ape/aquatic/README.md

 mode = 'off' # Change to 'black' (blacklist) or 'white' (whitelist) path = '' # Path to text file with newline-delimited hex-encoded info hashes
 ```

+The file is read on start and when the program receives `SIGUSR1`.

 #### More information